AdobeDocs/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

 >[!CONTEXTUALHELP]
 >id="campaigns_list"
 >title="Campaigns"
 >abstract="Create campaigns to deliver one-time content to a specific audience across various channels.
-Before creating your campaign, make sure you have a channel surface and an Adobe Experience Platform audience ready for use."
+Before creating your campaign, make sure you have a channel configuration and an Adobe Experience Platform audience ready for use."

 Use Journey Optimizer campaigns to deliver one-time content to a specific audience using various channels.
 When using journeys, actions are executed in sequence.
 With campaigns, actions are performed simultaneously, either immediately, or based on a specified schedule.